 During my corporate career, the only things I loved doing were building high-performing teams and helping my employees achieve more than they thought they could achieve.
 I did everything else because I felt that I “had to” to “get to” coach and present to them.
 When I decided to coach, I had also basically decided that I would never again do anything I didn’t enjoy.

 I hired a business coach to help me define and get started in my business and went to conferences and many group trainings to create my business as fast as possible.
 I watched videos, read books, and listened to audiobooks somewhere between 8-10 hours per day to continue to grow and learn how to coach.
 I joined a mastermind where I was the only one without income, and the two senior members were millionaires.
 My business began to build, and once that coach could take me no further, I hired another coach who was farther along.
 I had shifted from someone who didn’t believe in coaching at all to someone who couldn’t get enough.
 I could gain access to someone else’s knowledge and wisdom, and since they had already created what I wanted to create, they could help me get there faster.
 My growth was light-speed.
 My entire life changed rapidly.

-At the beginning of January 2020, I began a membership community for men.
-We focus on and help each other lead self, lead society, and lead family more powerfully and with more intention and focus.
-Currently, we are small, but still have men from Montana, to Nebraska to Georgia.
-Each week there’s training and coaching, the men digitally communicate daily, and each month we will gather virtually so that we can commune.
-On January 28, 2020, we held our first virtual group gathering.
-Here’s some of the unsolicited feedback from the first session:
+At the beginning of January 2020, I began a membership community for leaders.
+We focused on and helped each other lead self, lead society, and lead family more powerfully and with more intention and focus.
+We were a small group, but the members from Montana, to Georgia, to Canada.
+Each week there was training and coaching, the leaders digitally communicated daily, and each month we gathered virtually.
+Here’s some of the unsolicited feedback from the tribe:

 “That was incredible for me.
 Honestly, never felt more understood than in that call.
 I look forward to showing up for myself and all of you going forward.”